oroinc/documentation/backend/setup/demo-environment/gcp.rst

 Google Cloud Platform
 =====================

-Google Cloud Platform enables you to deploy your Oro application instance in just one click without having to configure the software and settings manually.
+Google Cloud Platform enables you to deploy your Oro application instance in just one click without manually configuring the software and settings.

-The detailed guidance is provided further in this article.
+Detailed guidance is provided further in this article.

 Deploy the Solution
 -------------------